Hooray for hummingbirds

 When NCC biologists go out into the field, they do their best to keep track of the animals and plants they encounter.
 Depending on the influx of species and how fast they move in and out of sight, this can be a tall order.
 To paint a complete picture of hummingbird populations and their distribution, conservation organizations can use data collected by citizen scientists.

-Late summer/early fall is a great time to see hummingbirds.
-Hummingbird chicks, by now, have left the nest, leading to an increase in the number of individuals flying around.
+Hummingbirds return from their wintering rounds to southern Canada in late spring/early summer.
+However, there are birds that migrate early (check this migration map to see where they're showing up).
+Late summer/early fall is another great time to see hummingbirds.
+By September, hummingbird chicks have left the nest, leading to an increase in the number of individuals flying around.
 Many species are busy preparing for migration, including the Rufous hummingbird, which flies nearly 6,400 kilometres to its wintering grounds in Mexico!

 Do your part for hummingbirds

 Are you interested in supporting hummingbirds?
 You don’t have to be a biologist with an organization like NCC to have a role in hummingbird conservation!
 One of the best things we can do for hummingbird populations is plant native plants in our yards and gardens.

 Hummingbirds are nectarivores — animals whose diet largely consists of sugary nectar from flowering plants.
 They use their long bills and probing tongues to glean their sugary meals from flowers.
 Fill your gardens with hummingbird favourites, and there is a good chance one of these little birds will come for a visit.

 - meadow blazing star

 Some hummingbirds also eat insects.
 Hummingbirds get fat and protein from gnats, mosquitos and midges they pluck from the air and aphids they snag from plants.
 Spiders are also an important friend of hummingbirds.
 Hummingbirds will harvest the silk from spider webs and use the sticky material to hold their nests together.